-Raised in Ottawa, Yolanda completed studies with Jonathan Crow at McGill University and later with David Takeno at the Guildhall School of Music and Drama in London, UK.
+Raised in Ottawa, Yolanda completed studies with Jonathan Crow at McGill University, with David Takeno at the Guildhall School of Music and Drama in London, UK and later with Julia Wedman on Baroque violin.
 Yolanda comes from a family of musicians.
 Her mother is a violin teacher and sister, Carmen Bruno, is a cellist.
 She is a contributor on CBC Radio 2’s In Concert program.
 Her broadcasts explore a variety of classical music performances happening in Canada in interesting and unexpected locations.

 Yolanda performs on the c.
 1700 Taft Stradivari on generous loan from the Canada Council for the Arts Musical Instrument Bank.